 A mature driver with a history of no claims is generally a lower risk to a car insurance provider than a younger driver.
 A lower premium simply reflects a lower calculated risk.

 Statistically speaking, women live longer and are less likely to be involved in a car accident than men.
-Women therefore pose a lower risk to car insurers and in the past have paid lower premiums accordingly.
+Women therefore pose a lower risk to car insurers and in the past have paid lower premiums.

-However since 2012, due to an anti-discrimination ruling by the European Court of Justice, insurers cannot take a customer’s gender into account when setting their insurance premiums.
+However since an anti-discrimination ruling by the European Court of Justice in 2012, insurers cannot take a customer’s gender into account when setting their insurance premiums.

-There are 50 different car insurance groups - cars in the highest numbered groups tend to be the most expensive as they are seen as the riskiest cars to drive.
+There are 50 different groups - cars in the highest numbered groups tend to be the most expensive as they are seen as the riskiest cars to drive.

 Factors they look at include: